How Do You Know if You Have the Gift of Discernment?

 Your gift was given to you so you might minister to the body of Christ and win others to Him.

-To demonstrate the manifestation of a spiritual gift, I will illustrate by story and application for four of the gifts.
+To demonstrate the manifestation of a spiritual gift, I will illustrate through story and application for four of the gifts of the spirit.

 - The gift of mercy,